 In addition to its famous permanent exhibits, unique temporary exhibits add to the educational and interactive experience the museum is known for.
 Visit Unseen Oceans, on display until August 2019, and mess around with robotics, satellite monitoring, and more to explore unseen habitats deep beneath the ocean floor.

 Getting in: American Museum of Natural History tickets are available on the New York City Explorer Pass®.

 If you’re in the mid-town Manhattan area, MoMA is a perfect destination for you and your family.

 The MoMA has been called the most influential modern art museum in the world and its contemporary space and design make it an artist’s sanctuary.

-It’s home to famous masterpieces like Monet’s “Reflections of Clouds on the Water-Lily Pond” and Andy Warhol’s Campbell’s Soup Cans and boasts works by “rebel” artists like Jackson Pollack, Salvador Dali, and Dorothea Lange.
+It’s home to famous masterpieces like Monet’s “Reflections of Clouds on the Water-Lily Pond” and Andy Warhol’s Campbell’s Soup Cans.
+It boasts works by “rebel” artists like Jackson Pollack, Salvador Dali, and Dorothea Lange, too.

 After a day of artistic fulfillment, grab a bite to eat from one of the MoMA’s three cafés or stop by the Book & Design Store to pick up a print of one of your favorite pieces.